-Photography majors work with an array of photographic and video imaging tools and equipment that includes digital and film cameras for both still and moving imagery, enlargers and darkroom equipment, optical scanners, archival and large-format inkjet printers, professional studio and lighting gear.
-Courses engage the student in all phases of the photographic workflow from image capture, lighting and editing, to image processing, enhancement, manipulation, and use of special effects and alternative photo imaging processes.
+Photography majors work with various photographic and video imaging tools and equipment, including digital and film cameras for still and moving imagery, enlargers and darkroom equipment, optical scanners, archival and large-format inkjet printers, and professional photographers' studio and lighting gear.
+Courses engage the student in all phases of the photographic workflow, from image capture, lighting, and editing to image processing, enhancement, manipulation, special effects, and alternative photo imaging processes.

-Crucial, too, is the student's exploration of media for image output, presentation options and professional standards for photographic and digital media archiving.
+Crucial, too, is the student's exploration of media for image output, presentation options, and professional standards for photographic and digital media archiving.